 Often for people today doing what they want to do might not be playing golf everyday, it might be working at a job they enjoy instead of one they dread each morning.
-It also might mean working at a job that pays less but allows them to live in an area or spot that they love.
+It also might mean working at a job that pays less but allows them to live somewhere that they love.

 Maybe they are willing to give up vacations and fancy meals out to be near family or in place where family and friends love to visit.

-Back in 2006, I got to the point that I was tired of living in the world of technology where your value is often in an inverse relationship to your age.
-The higher your age the less you are valued.
-In many tech companies, if you are over fifty-five, no matter how good you are at your job, there is a perception that it is impossible for you to stay on top of the technology.
+Nearly ten years ago I got to the point that I was tired of living in a world where the older you are, the less-likely it is that people take you seriously.
+In many large high tech companies, if you are over fifty-five, no matter how good you are at your job, there is a perception that it is impossible for you to stay on top of the technology.

 I know a number of older people who care nothing for computers, but I also know some very technologically literate older people.
-However, those of us old folks who live and breath technology are not going to change the minds of the young who already know everything so my solution was to move on to a new career or perhaps more realistically a new portfolio of jobs.
+However, those of us old folks who live and breath technology are not going to change the minds of the young who already know everything.
+My solution ten years ago was to move on to a new career or perhaps more realistically a new portfolio of jobs.
+I have never looked back and certainly do not regret the decision.

-I love the water, and as I continue to work hard at real estate and to develop alternate sources of income, I have made a conscious effort to do my jobs in a way that lets me enjoy where I live and the people around me.
+I love the water and live to be out on it. there are few if any places with more choice as to how to enjoy the water.
+As I continue to work hard, I have made a conscious effort to do my job in a way that lets me enjoy where I live and the people around me.

 None of us are ever completely in charge of our lives, but in those areas where I have a choice, I have chosen those things that make me the happiest not the wealthiest.